Azure-Samples/entra-app-management-policy-script/readme.md

   Install-Module Microsoft.Graph
   ```

-- To run the command that executes this script, you first need to:
+- To run the command that executes this script, you need to get the files in this repo onto your local machine.
+To do this, you can clone the repo locally.
+Or, you can download and extract the files:
   1. Download this repo's files as a ZIP to your local machine
        ![Screenshot of download zip button](media/screenshot-of-download-zip-button.png)
   1. Extract them to whatever location you prefer (e.g., "C:\Users\myUserAccount")